 - Collaborative Research

-For NSF, individuals doing non-human subjects and/or non-animal research should use the NSF RCR modules.
 Training modules on all topics including human subjects and animal research are also available at no cost through the CITI Program.
 Anyone working on a federal grant must do the appropriate RCR training and certification either through one of the College’s preferred programs or through classroom work.